Before you self-publish a book, make sure you are ready.

 Uploading a Word file and a cover image to Kindle Direct Publishing for ebook and print on demand is extremely easy.

 The far better way to successfully self-publish your book is to get the basics in place first.
-Well before you start on the publishing process.
+In fact, there are now many free tools for new authors to make the process easier.

 How to self-publish a book in seven clear steps